cyberark/secretless-broker/docs/docs/reference/how-to-deploy/using-kubernetes-secrets.md

 ## Using Kubernetes Secrets

-### 1. Adding the Secretless Broker sidecar container
+### 1. Adding the Secretless Broker Sidecar Container
 To begin, we start by adding the Secretless Broker sidecar to an existing service definition.
 This includes adding the Secretless Broker container, a Kubernetes Secrets volume and a ConfigMap for the Secretless configuration.
 In